Upgrade Your Oral Health - Transform Your Overall Health

 Transition from Gingivitis to Periodontal Disease

-When gingivitis is left untreated, it can advance to periodontal disease, a condition where the inner layer of the gum and bone pull away from the teeth forming pockets.
-These small spaces between teeth and gums collect debris and can become infected, leading to a more severe response from the immune system.
+When gingivitis is left untreated, it can progress to periodontal disease, a condition in which the inner layer of the gum and bone pull away from the teeth, forming pockets.
+These small spaces between teeth and gums collect debris and can become infected, triggering a more severe immune response.
 What causes periodontal disease involves a complex interplay of bacteria, your body’s response to these bacteria, and lifestyle factors that can exacerbate the condition.
+Early detection and treatment can prevent these outcomes, making awareness of gum pain causes and other symptoms essential for maintaining oral and overall health.

-Symptoms and Consequences
+Gum Disease Symptoms and Stages

 Major Causes of Gum Disease